netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 Admin Order
 ~~~~~~~~~~~

-When creating orders via the Admin Panel, no additional services can be booked.
+When creating orders via the Admin Panel, no additional DHL services can be booked.
 The Cash On Delivery payment methods will be disabled if Cash On Delivery is not
-available for the delivery address (same as in the checkout).
+available for the delivery address (same behaviour as in the checkout).

 DHL Locationfinder (Packing Stations, Post Offices, Parcel Stations)